makeabilitylab/physcomp/arduino/debouncing.md

 ## Pure hardware solutions

-Like with many microcontroller+circuit problems, there are multiple solutions including **pure** hardware techniques.
-Typically, as computer scientists, we often default to the programmatic solution.
-But the hardware solution can be just as good or better.
+Like with many microcontroller+circuit problems, there are multiple approaches including **pure** hardware solutions.
+Typically, as computer scientists, we often default to code.
+But the hardware solution can be just as functionally good (though it does complicate the build and require more components).
 For example, in this Texas Instruments video, the instructor shows how to use a capacitor and a [Schmitt Trigger](https://en.wikipedia.org/wiki/Schmitt_trigger) to debounce a switch.
 The capacitor smooths out the the rising and falling edges of a button state transition and the Schmitt Trigger converts this smoothed signal back into digital output.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e1-kc04jSE4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>